MyAllCodes/personal-info/README.md

 # personal-info
-this is personal info website.
+this is my personal info website.